Threshold Resonances, Critical Couplings, and Eigenvalue Bounds for Two-Particle Operators on $\mathbb{Z}^3$: Abstract

 \section{Abstract}

-We investigate a family of lattice Schr\"odinger operators \( H_{\mu_1 \mu_2}(K) \) describing a system of two identical bosons on the three-dimensional cubic lattice \( \mathbb{Z}^3 \), where \( K \in \mathbb{T}^3 \) denotes the quasi-momentum, and \( \mu_1, \mu_2 \in \mathbb{R} \) are coupling parameters associated with on-site and nearest-neighbour interactions, respectively.
-It is shown that the space \( L^{2,\mathrm{e}}(\mathbb{T}^3) \) admits a decomposition into three mutually orthogonal subspaces, each invariant under the operator \( H_{\mu_1 \mu_2}(0) \).
-A detailed spectral analysis of the restrictions of \( H_{\mu_1 \mu_2}(0) \) to one of these subspaces demonstrates that the parameter plane \( \mathbb{R}^2 \) contains two smooth critical curves dividing it into regions where the number of eigenvalues lying below the essential spectrum remains constant.
-Moreover, for the restrictions of $ H_{\mu_1 \mu_2}(0)$ to the other two invariant subspaces, which are unitarly equivalent to each other, a critical point is found on the $\mu_2$-axis.
-This point separate the axis into two intervals, within each of which the number of eigenvalues below the essential spectrum remains constant.
+We study a family of lattice Schr\"odinger operators $H_{\mu_1\mu_2}(K)$ describing two identical bosons on the three-dimensional cubic lattice $\mathbb{Z}^3$, where $K \in \mathbb{T}^3$ is the quasi-momentum, and $\mu_1, \mu_2 \in \mathbb{R}$ are coupling constants corresponding to on-site and nearest-neighbour interactions, respectively.

+We show that the Hilbert space $L^{2,\mathrm{e}}(\mathbb{T}^3)$ decomposes into three mutually orthogonal subspaces, each invariant under $H_{\mu_1\mu_2}(0)$.
+A detailed spectral analysis of the restriction of $H_{\mu_1\mu_2}(0)$ to one of these subspaces reveals two smooth critical curves in the $(\mu_1, \mu_2)$-plane, separating regions where the number of eigenvalues below the essential spectrum remains constant.
+For the restrictions to the other two subspaces, we identify a critical point on the $\mu_2$-axis that partitions it into intervals with a constant number of eigenvalues below the essential spectrum.

-Analogously, two additional critical curves and one critical point are found, partitioning the parameter plane and coordinate line into regions and intervals where the number of eigenvalues above the essential spectrum remains unchanged.
-In particular, for suitable values of \( (\mu_1, \mu_2) \), the operator \( H_{\mu_1 \mu_2}(0) \) may possess up to three bound states located either below or above the essential spectrum.
-The corresponding numbers \( \alpha \) and \( \beta \) of eigenvalues below and above the essential spectrum satisfy \( \alpha + \beta < 3 \), or \( (\alpha, \beta) \in \{(3,0), (0,3)\} \).
-Finally, the analysis is extended to arbitrary quasi-momentum \( K \in \mathbb{T}^3 \), yielding general lower bounds for the number of eigenvalues of \( H_{\mu_1 \mu_2}(K) \).
+Analogously, two additional critical curves and one critical point determine regions and intervals where the number of eigenvalues above the essential spectrum is constant.
+In particular, for suitable parameter values, $H_{\mu_1\mu_2}(0)$ may possess up to three bound states located either below or above the essential spectrum, with numbers $(\alpha,\beta)$ satisfying $\alpha + \beta < 3$ or $(\alpha,\beta) \in \{(3,0),(0,3)\}$.